YouHaveTrouble/minecraft-optimization/README.md

 By default mob limits are counted for the entire server which means mobs might end up being distributed unevenly between online players.
 This option enables per-player mob limits, meaning all players can get approximately the same number of mobs around them regardless of number of online players.
 Enabling this option also allows you to lower `spawn-limits` in `bukkit.yml` since those are optimized for per-server mob limits.

 #### optimize-explosions
-[Spigot Server Optimization Guide]
 **default:** false
 **optimized:** true
 **explanation:**
 Faster explosion algorithm with no impact on gameplay.
+[SOG]

 #### max-entity-collisions
-[Spigot Server Optimization Guide]
 **default:** 8
 **optimized:** 2
 **explanation:**
 Less collisions calculation per entity.
+[SOG]

 #### grass-spread-tick-rate
-[Spigot Server Optimization Guide]
 **default:** 1
 **optimized:** 4
 **explanation:**
 Time in ticks before server tries to spread grass/mycelium.
 No gameplay impact in most cases.
+[SOG]

 #### despawn-ranges
 **default:**